NUWCDIVNPT/stig-manager/docs/installation-and-setup/authentication.rst

 Service Account Client Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are using a service account to connect to the STIGMan API, the ``STIGMAN_JWT_SERVICENAME_CLAIM`` Environment Variable must specify the claim that will hold the client ID.
 The default is ``clientId``.
-There may be other Keycloak configuration required.
+There may be other OIDC Provider configuration required.

 .. _oidc-scopes: